physician-frustration-lyme-disease-patients

 Clinical Takeaway

-Improving clinician training, diagnostic tools, and communication may help bridge the gap between patients and providers.
+Improving clinician education, diagnostic support, and communication may help bridge gaps in care for patients with Lyme disease and other tick-borne illnesses.

 Dr. Daniel Cameron, MD, MPH